Be honest, you and I both aren’t fans of making decisions.

 Pull up a seat, my friend.
 Because it’s story time.

 I’ve never been eager to read books.
 Early on in my childhood, I knew that I was a visual learner.
 Show me how to do something, and I can (usually) do it.
 My mind works best with a ton of stimulus.
 It’s why video games have always worked for me: I’m a problem solver.

 Reading, though, meant that I had to quiet my mind.
 I had to let my wandering thoughts sit still.
-Nine times out of ten, I’d get a few pages into a book, and I’d start falling asleep.
-Or my mind would begin to race and I’d lose focus on the pages in front of me.
+Nine times out of ten, I’d get a few pages into a book, and I’d fall asleep.
+Or my mind would begin racing and my focus disappeared lickety-split.

 Up until last year, if you excluded the books I was forced to read for school, I’d probably read less than fifteen books for pure enjoyment in my life.